dendronhq/dendron-blog/vault/blog.2021.2021-09-20-writing-a-visual-studio-code-completion-provider.md

 calculating the range from a regex match, then replacing it with `""`.
 The second part adds the ` ^...` part to a block by calculating the range from the parsed document.

+## Conclusion

+Autocomplete is a ubiquitous feature in text editing today, both for writing natural languages and coding.
+It is an incredibly easy-to-use yet powerful feature for your users, and it enables unmatched user experiences when done right.
+But when done wrong, it can cause a disconnect and confusion around your product.
+At Dendron, we strive for the former and hope that the learnings from our experience will help you do the same.